luiz158/docker-jenkins/README.md

 docker-jenkins
 ==============

-Jenkins in a Docker container; based on Ubuntu 13.10.
+Jenkins in a Docker container; based on Ubuntu 14.04.

-Allows capistrano 3 deployment scripts.
+Includes gradle builds.

 It comes with the following plugins: